 Some studies, however, find positive effects of CAI initiatives.
-Barrow, Markman and Rouse (2009) exploit a within-school randomization at the classroom level in three large urban districts in the U.S. They find statistically significant positive effects of computer aided instruction when treated classes are taught in the computer lab using pre-algebra and algebra software.
+Barrow et al. (2009) exploit a within-school randomization at the classroom level in three large urban districts in the United States.
+They find statistically significant positive effects of CAI when treated classes are taught in the computer lab using prealgebra and algebra software.
 They also find some evidence that the effects are larger for classrooms with greater enrollment, which is consistent with the predictions of their model of time allocation (discussed in Section 2.2).
 The authors note that such effects may not translate to different software or different schools, but conclude that the positive findings suggest that CAI deserves additional evaluation and policy attention especially because it is relatively easy to implement compared with other interventions.